Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems

 where $\mathrm{x}_{k}=(p_{x_{1}},p_{x_{2}},v_{x_{1}},v_{x_{2}})_{k}^{T}$ is the state vector composed of position and velocity in Cartesian coordinates $\left(x_{1},x_{2}\right)$, and

-The multi-sensor joint likelihood (\ref{eq:multi-sensor-joint-likelihood}) is incorporated in the bootstrap filter, the Gaussian and scaled-drift particle flows, and the stochastic particle flow by considering their filtering densities to target a posterior density involving the joint likelihood.
-Regarding the implementation of the particle flows, the Gaussian and scaled-drift particle flows reinterpret the filtered density empirically as a Gaussian pdf at the end of each cycle in order to avoid the exponential growth of the number of mixture components over time.
-This practical aspect does not affect the stochastic particle flow, whose filtered density is a mixture composed invariably of $N$ local solutions to the actual posterior pdf, where $N$ is the number of samples.
+The multi-sensor joint likelihood (\ref{eq:multi-sensor-joint-likelihood}) is incorporated in the bootstrap (SIR) filter, the GPF and SDPF, and the SPF-GS by considering their filtering densities to target a posterior density involving such joint likelihood.
+Regarding the implementation of particle flows, specifically for this problem, the GPF and SDPF reinterpret the filtered density empirically as a Gaussian pdf at the end of each iteration in order to avoid exponential growth of the number of mixture components over time.
+This practical aspect does not affect the SPF-GS, whose filtered density is a mixture composed invariably of $N$ local solutions to the actual posterior pdf, where $N$ is the number of samples (and mixture components).

-Generally speaking, the multi-sensor bearings-only tracking is a difficult problem to solve when the observation noise has high variance, the probability of detection is relatively low and the probability of having clutter in the surveillance region is not negligible.
-The difficulty stems from the fact that the joint multi-sensor likelihood (\ref{eq:multi-sensor-joint-likelihood}) is a product of mixtures composed of several nonlinear and non-informative likelihood terms: when the nonlinearity is pronounced by a high-variance observation noise, the resulting posterior density may not be well expressed by simple parametric densities.
+Generally speaking, multi-sensor bearings-only tracking is a difficult problem to solve when the observation noise has high variance, the probability of detection is relatively low and the probability of having clutter in the surveillance region is not negligible.
+In this scenario, the difficulty stems from the fact that the joint multi-sensor likelihood (\ref{eq:multi-sensor-joint-likelihood}) is a product of mixtures composed of several nonlinear and non-informative likelihood terms: when nonlinearity is pronounced by a high-variance observation noise, the resulting posterior density may not be well expressed by simple parametric densities.
 In addition, this difficulty is modulated by the amount of information available: the fewer the number of sensors the more difficult to solve the problem.
-Other aspect that pose additional concern is the observability of the system that is highly dependent on the relative position of a sensor with respect to the trajectory, i.e., trajectories radially aligned with the sensor position provide less information to infer the velocity of the target. {}
+Another aspect that poses additional concern is the system's observability.
+It is highly dependent on the relative position of a sensor with respect to the target's trajectory, i.e., trajectories radially aligned with a sensor's position provide less information on the target's velocity. {}